Insulated Flexible Duct

 Constructed from top quality materials

-Available in 3 or 6 metre lengths
+Available in 6 metre lengths

 Below are some common questions we have received concerning Flexible Duct